dderevjanik/surfable/README.md

 symlinks) for you.

 When you already cloned surfable repository, start with bootstraping project, instead of doing `npm install` in every subrepository, use `lerna bootstrap`.
+So, make sure that lerna is installed globaly `npm install lerna -g`

 ```bash
 git clone https://github.com/dderevjanik/surfable